mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.57 (September 5, 2025)
+-   **Granular Chronicle Logging:** The Chronicles system is now more detailed.
+Actions that require multiple steps (like a {task} completion followed by an admin approval) will now correctly generate separate, distinct log entries for each step, providing a clearer and more complete audit trail.
+-   **Help Guide Enhancements:** The in-app Help Guide is now easier to navigate, with clickable links for every major heading and subheading.
+The Table of Contents has also been streamlined into a single-column layout for better readability.
+-   **Dashboard & Chronicles Sync:** The "Recent Activity" widget on the Dashboard now correctly uses the same user-defined filters as the main Chronicles page, ensuring a consistent view of your activity across the app.

 ### What's New in Version 0.1.56 (September 4, 2025)
 -   **Update Test Release:** Incremented version number to validate the new PWA update flow.
 This release contains no major features but serves as a way to confirm that background updates and the "Update Now" functionality are working reliably for all users.